 4. Simple, Smaller Home Plans

-This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bumpouts in the walls.
+This 3-bedroom, 2-bath Ranch style home plan takes up only 1,360 sq. ft. and is framed simply – without lots of gables and valleys in the roof and bump-outs in the walls.
 The more simple the building envelope can be, the more efficient it will be in both construction and energy-consumption performance (Plan #138-1012).

 5. Smart Spaces

-6. Energy Star Products
+8. Energy Star Products

 When you search for products, materials, and advice as you build your new home, look for this label if you want to ensure that what you are choosing has been certified by the EPA's Energy Star program.

-7. Recycled or Green Materials
+9. Recycled or Green Materials

-There are so many fabulous products to choose from, you will have a hard time deciding.
 Look for green materials for your countertops, floors, and fixtures.
 Green materials may be natural materials; sustainable materials, such as sustainably harvested wood; products that use recycled or recyclable materials; products that use less energy to be manufactured or allow you to use less energy in use; etc.

-8. Solar Panels
+10. Solar Panels

 If possible, consider installing a grid-connected or standalone solar power system.
-While this may involve an upfront cost, the ability to generate your own energy for your home for years to come will be a significant cost savings in the long run.
-In addition, there are dozens of programs in place nationwide to help reduce the upfront costs.
+While this may involve an upfront cost, the ability to generate your own energy for your home for years to come will be significant cost savings in the long run.
+In addition, there are dozens of programs in place nationwide to help reduce upfront costs.
 Some states also offer special subsidies to help you save on the entire process, while others offer special loans specifically designed to help you purchase solar panels.
 You can find more details about your state’s policies through the Database of State Incentives for Renewables & Efficiency website.

 Installing solar panels on the roof of your home, whether connected to the grid or not, gives you some energy independence, provides clean energy, and can save money in the long run.
 If you choose to connect the solar power panel(s) to the grid system, you can actually sell excess power that you generate back into the grid system, increasing the economic benefit of installing solar panels (courtesy Tesla).

-Ways to Go Green Every Day
+Other Ways to Go Green in Your Home

-1. Invest in a programmable or zone-based thermostat to adjust temperatures in the home, conserve energy, and save money on the bill.
+Invest in a programmable or zone-based thermostat to adjust temperatures in the home, conserve energy, and save money on the bill.

-The attractive tree-lined courtyard of this two-story contemporary home is all about curb appeal; and the house is all about energy efficiency with its insulated-concrete-block exterior.
+The attractive tree-lined courtyard of this two-story contemporary home is all about curb appeal, and the house is all about energy efficiency with its insulated-concrete-block exterior.
 Inside the home (below), the living-room area remains somewhat bright even as the light outside starts to fade.
 Only two low-wattage ceiling lights are on (Plan # 190-1004).

-4. Lower the heat during the winter months, and turn up the air-conditioning a notch in the summer to save energy.
+Lower the heat during the winter months, and turn up the air-conditioning a notch in the summer to save energy.

 • Love bottled water?
 It’s cheaper to get a filter and drink tap water.
-Save your money and all those plastic bottles.

 • Conserving water extends the life of your septic system by reducing soil saturation, along with pollution due to leaks.

 • Water conservation helps prevent water pollution in lakes, rivers, and local watersheds.
-When it comes to having a new home that has a light environmental footprint, ask yourself, what’s your plan?

 • Federal plumbing standards specify that any new toilet must use only 1.6 gallons per flush.